LowEntry/lowentry-js-utils/README.md

 ## Description

-This plugin will add utility functions and classes to make it easier to use JavaScript.
+This plugin adds utility functions and classes to make it easier to program general JavaScript.

 Think about things such as: